Federated queries

 … MiMoText project site: https://mimotext.uni-trier.de

-If you are interested in the MiMoTextBase and its content on the authors, novels, spaces or themes of the French novel in 1751-1800 with already some SPARQL knowledge, you can have a look at the Links.
+If you are interested in MiMoTextBase and its content onauthors,novels,spacesorthemesof the French novel in 1751-1800 with already some SPARQL knowledge, you can have a look at the links.

-If you want more detailed information about the structure and the aims of our tutorial, you can find it in the introduction of the tutorial.Information on the infrastructure and the models behind the MiMoTextBase, you can find here .
+If you want more detailed information about the structure and the aims of our tutorial, you can find it in theintroduction of the tutorial.Information on the infrastructure and the models behind MiMoTextBase you can findhere.

 Having no results in the result table can have different reasons.
-A simple solution is to check whether you have written the variables the same in the SELECT and the WHERE part of the query.
+A simple solution is to check whether the variables are spelled the same in the SELECT and the WHERE part of the query.

 Another reason could be being too specific in the query.
-Not all items in the MiMoTextBase contain all information on all properties due to its sources.
-So it can be helpful to add the OPTIONAL function on some of the properties in your query, see here
+Not all items in MiMoTextBase contain all information on all properties due to its sources.
+So it can be helpful to add the OPTIONAL function on some of the properties in your query, seehere.

 If you run into this error message, you probably have to group items.
-In the example below, we use the count function, but did not add GROUP BY.
+In the example below, we use the count function, but forgot to add GROUP BY.

 The solution is easy: We have to aggregate ?authorName by grouping.
-We now can order the results descending via order by desc(?count) and set a limit of 20 to get the top 20.
+We can now get the results in descending order via order by desc(?count) and set a limit of 20 to get the top 20.

-If some of the items appear more often in the results than they should, make sure that you filter all labels for one language (FR, EN, DE) separately as the graph is multilingual and the output will represent all languages within the graph, see here.
+If some of the items appear more often in the results than they should, make sure you filter all labels for one language (FR, EN, DE) separately as the graph is multilingual and the output will represent all languages within the graph, seehere.

-You might look for the right identifier concerning the properties, novels, authors, themes or locations.
-The simplest way is to go on data.mimotext.uni-trier.de and use the search function typing in the label (for example “London” or “about” or “philosophy”).
-The numerical identifier of the property or the item is visible in the URL or behind the name of the item or the property:
+If you're looking for the right identifier for properties, novels, authors, themes or locations, the simplest way is to visitdata.mimotext.uni-trier.deand type in the label (for example “London” or “about” or “philosophy”) in the search bar.
+The numerical identifier of the property or the item is visible in the URL or behind the name of the item or the property.

-For your ease, we also provide you here with lists of themes, locations and properties and their numerical identifier in the knowledge graph.
+You can also consult our lists of themes, locations and properties and their numerical identifier in the knowledge graph below.

 List of properties